pagopa/pagopa-checkout-identity-provider-mock/README.md

 ## Testing the Endpoints

+Note: All API described below can also be tested using the Postman collection available in the `postman_collection_folder`.

 ### 1. Test `/initMock`

 To initialize the mock identity provider, send a `POST` request to `http://localhost:8090/initMock` with the following JSON body: